 Connecting her words with deeper held values

-I’d respect her understated style of communication, after all it is the Queen, but I’d encourage her to let herself be seen in certain words and phrases, working on finding the meaning for her, connecting her words with her deeper held values.
+I’d respect her Royal Majesty's understated style of communication, but I’d encourage her to let herself be seen in certain words and phrases, working on finding the meaning for her, connecting her words with her deeper held values.
 Once we had that, I would help her inject it into her voice, so she can connect more with her audience.

-At the moment, the queen hides behind the mask of royal propriety, occasionally her eyebrows go up, but you would struggle to see real emotion, the real Queen, the individual beneath the stiff hair, costume and makeup.
+At the moment, the Queen hides behind the mask of royal propriety, occasionally her eyebrows go up, but you would struggle to see real emotion i.e. the real Queen, the individual beneath the jewels, perfectly matching outfit and makeup.
 I would want to bring this out, so that when she spoke, you felt it - her intention, energy, desire to be heard and make a difference - coming out across the screens and into our living rooms.
 I’d strip away the mask and let her eyes flash and help her free up her body with some gestures to support a powerful need to share her message.

 And can you imagine?
 The result would be startling.
 Not least because it would be like getting a real glimpse of who this woman actually is.

 However, maybe this is precisely what the Queen’s communication style is designed not to do.
-For example, she was of a generation who would have been taught in etiquette lessons that gesturing was not “ladylike”, and more about precision than authenticity in elocution.
+For example, she was of a generation who would have been taught in etiquette and elocution lessons that gesturing was not “ladylike”, and more about precision and correct utterances rather than authenticity in elocution.
 And, as both a deeply religious individual, and head of the Church of England, she believes she was chosen by God for her role, and perhaps this is why she decides to keep her true self shrouded in Holy awe, and not give too much away when she is speaking.

-However, the younger generation of royalty—William and Harry especially - seem to be less regal, less mindful of the spiritual aspects of being a royal and more earthly, and both have shown they are not afraid to give a little of themselves to the important role they have which, in communication terms, can only mean great things.
+The younger generation - William and Harry especially - seem to be less regal, less mindful of the spiritual aspects of being a royal and more earthly, and both have shown they are not afraid to give a little of themselves to the important role they have which, in communication terms, can only mean great things.

-If you'd like to master the Queen's English and learn to speak clearly, check out our elocution lessons and other courses here.
+If you'd like to master the Queen's English and learn to speak clearly, check out our elocution lessons and effective communication courses here.